5 Anti-Inflammatory Foods You Don't Know About (But Should!)

 Nature has provided us with an abundant food web, each plant bearing its own complex of beneficial compounds.
 And yet, many of us eat a diet composed of just 30 or so foods — which means that we're likely missing out on the power of these healing foods.
 Right now, there's no better way to bust dietary ruts than to head to the farmers market.

-One of the simple joys of summer is strolling through the farmers market to collect flavorful, seasonal delights to add to your repertoire.
+One of the simple joys of summer is strolling through your local farmer's market to collect flavorful, seasonal delights to add to your repertoire.
 Shopping at the farmers markets helps you build a connection to the people who grow your food as you find flavorful new foods to cook with.
 Shaking up your routine will help bring more joy to your healthy eating regimen.

 This delicious weed has crisp, succulent leaves with a slight lemony taste that pack a potent dose of melatonin and glutathione, two powerful antioxidants.
 Purslane is a rich plant source of anti-inflammatory omega-3 fatty acids and its soluble fiber is soothing to an irritable gut.
 Purslane also provides zinc, an important mineral for immunity and gut health.